You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 15. Account deletion and data deletion

-• Financial, tax, payment, payout, purchase, IAP, refund, chargeback, fraud, audit, moderation, legal, and dispute records may be retained.
+• financial, tax, payment, payout, purchase, IAP, refund, and chargeback records;

 • Deleting the BTR app from your device does not by itself delete your BTR account.